Shaaali/identity-apps/docs/quickstarts/qsg-saml-webapp-java-ee.md

 ## Configure the sample

 1. Copy the **war** file downloaded in the [previous step](#download-the-sample) to the deployment location in your Tomcat server (i.e, referred as <TOMCAT_HOME>).
-2. Run the webapp from the `<TOMCAT_HOME>/bin` folder to explode the webapp and edit configurations.
+2. Run the webapp from the `<TOMCAT_HOME>/bin` folder to explode it and edit the configurations.
 If your Tomcat server is set to auto-deploy applications by default, then the war file copied into the deployment location will be extracted automatically.
 If not, go ahead and restart the server to get the extracted sample.
     ```shell script
     sh catalina.sh start
     ```